zzzprojects/docs/learnentityframeworkcore.com/faq/migrations/index/how-to-reset-all-migrations-and-create-a-new-clean-database-in-ef-core.md

 1. **Delete your database**: `drop-database`
 2. **Delete your migrations**: Delete all migrations manually in your project.
-3. **Update connection string**: Change your connection string if needed (if you use a new database name)
+3. **Update connection string**: Change your connection string if needed (e.g., if you use a new database name)
 4. **Add the first migration**: `add-migration [name]`

 With Command Line:

 1. **dotnet ef database drop**: `drop-database`
 2. **Delete your migrations**: Delete all migrations manually in your project.
-3. **Update connection string**: Change your connection string if needed (if you use a new database name)
+3. **Update connection string**: Change your connection string if needed (e.g., if you use a new database name)
 4. **Add the first migration**: `dotnet ef migrations add [name]`